ijsf/hw-pcb-olivetti-riser/README.md

 It is loosely based on the IBM PC or IBM 5150 model and uses the Intel 8086 CPU along with up to 640K of RAM, and contains an integrated grayscale 9" Italian CRT tube.
 It features a 640x400 CGA compatible graphics card with doubled vertical resolution allowing for very high quality text rendering for its time and supported by Microsoft Windows and some other software.

 The expansion capabilities of the M21 are up to 4 8-bit ISA expansion card slots, though a custom riser card is necessary.
-This project recreates the riser card needed for these expansion cards.
+This project recreates a rudimentary type of riser card needed for these expansion cards.
+Note that its functionality is limited, read below!

 More information to get an impression: